Covid 19 Information & Guidance

 We are keen to be flexible in our offer to schools this term and will work with you to ensure that music service activities take place in a way that best suits your circumstances.
 This may be through face to face teaching, virtual lessons, class teacher resources or a blended approach that suits your needs.

 We are following the latest guidance from the DFE and Arts Council England in returning to schools.
 We have rigorous risk assessments in place and we also have virtual whole class ensemble tuition, continuation, instrumental lessons, area centres and central ensembles.
-Your music leader will be in touch with you shortly to discuss your plans for the autumn term.
-Teaching commences w/c Monday 7th September.

 Contact / Queries